ArundhatiApte/ResponsiveWebSockets.js/docs/API.md

 Sets the listener of event, that occurs when a text message is received, the sender of which is not waiting for a response.
 Example of usage: [sendingUnrequestingMessages.mjs](./examples/sendingUnrequestingMessages.mjs)

+### startIndexOfBodyInBinaryResponse

+* `<number>`

+Index of the first byte, from which the message body begins.

-### Static class TimeoutToReceiveResponseExeption
+### startIndexOfBodyInTextResponse

-Exeption, that throwed when the response to the request did not  arrive during the `maxTimeMSToWaitResponse`.
+* `<number>`

+Index of the first character, from which the message body begins.

 ### terminate()

 Forcibly close the connection.
 ResponsiveWebSocketClient in browser does not implement this method.

+### Static class TimeoutToReceiveResponseExeption

+Exeption, that throwed when the response to the request did not  arrive during the `maxTimeMSToWaitResponse`.

 ## Class ResponsiveWebSocketClient